GoForMusic/XRD-X2-BlogDev/_posts/2023-09-13-AR-Project-Intro.md

 There will be quite few interactions available within the augmented object:

-•	Scale and rotate it
+-   Scale and rotate it
-•	Peer inside the buildings.
+-   Peer inside the buildings.
-•	Tap on objects for additional content: o	Audio narration (e.g., a soldier telling a story) o	Emerging text message
+-   Tap on objects for additional content:
+    -	Audio narration (e.g., a soldier telling a story)
+    -	Emerging text message

 ## The heart of Roman commerce